wavey-ai/mel-spec/README.md

 ### quantisation

-Mel spectorgrams can be saved in Tga format - an uncompressed image format supported by OSX and Windows.
+Mel spectrograms can be saved in Tga format - an uncompressed image format supported by OSX and Windows.

 Tga images can be created from any audio input, cropped in Photoshop and reused: